MayaFlux 0.2.0

 Each section is designed to be executed immediately:

-• Copy the code examples into your compose() function
+• Copy the code examples into your compose() function.
+This is always after a heading Tutorial:

 • Listen/observe the result